 Important things to know about trees drawing

 – Since most trees aren’t perfectly symmetrical, alternate some of the branches or leave gaps between them.
+This will give your tree a more natural, organic look.

 With shading, the magical illusion of three-dimensional reality appears on your drawing paper.
 This is why the placement of the light source affects every aspect of an artwork.